- Article

 Steve Hackett – Live Magic At Trading Boundaries – review

-In January 2025, the first live document of Steve Hackett’s Trading Boundaries acoustic shows with a small line-up will be released.
+January 2025: The release of the first live document of Steve Hackett’s Trading Boundaries acoustic shows.

 Preface:

-It’s dark and gloomy.
-The blues of the endless grey, cold days after Christmas and New Year’s Eve have people huddled indoors, listening to music, reading, sipping warm drinks and dreaming of summer days gone by.
-It so happens that a colourful group of musicians head to a place called Trading Boundaries in the middle of sleepy Sussex to enjoy the magic of hours of pure music-making.
-A few brave souls follow them to listen to this music over a good meal.
+It is dark and gloomy.
+The blues of the endless gray, cold days after Christmas and New Year’s Eve make people retreat into their homes, listen to music, read, drink warm beverages, and dream of past summer days.
+It is then that a colorful group of musicians makes their way to a place called Trading Boundaries in the middle of sleepy Sussex to enjoy the magic of hours of pure music-making.
+Some brave souls follow them to listen to this music while enjoying good food.

 The Location:

-The building was built in 1777 as a post office.
-Conveniently located on the main road to Brighton, it was popular as a rest stop for commercial travellers and tourists.
-It survived the years as a hotel, pub and centre for the public.
-In 1996, the house was bought by a couple and developed into a meeting place for art, music, festivities with hotel rooms, small shops, a petting zoo and manufactories.
-The result is a place full of cultural vitality1.
-It is thanks to the owners’ penchant for (progressive) rock music that Trading Boundaries has become a focal point for concerts.
-Genesis musicians such as Noel McCalla, Amanda Lehmann and the Rocking Horse Music Club have performed here.
-Even Bill Bruford will do the honours with two colleagues in spring 20252.
-In addition to the concert venue, there is also a gallery with artworks by cover artist Roger Dean (Yes)3.
+What kind of place is this, located less than two hours by car from the Greater London area?
+The building was constructed in 1777 as a post station.
+Due to its convenient location on the main road to Brighton, it was popular as a resting place for traders and tourists.
+It survived the years as a hotel, pub, and center for the public.
+In 1996, the house was purchased by a couple and developed into a meeting place for art, music, festivities with hotel rooms, small shops, a petting zoo, and manufactories.
+A place full of cultural vibrancy has emerged

 The Concert:

-Steve Hackett has been playing acoustic concerts at Trading Boundaries on two consecutive days in the run-up to Christmas or in the dark months of January4.
-Like all artists, he enjoys the warm, intimate atmosphere of the venue with its Indian flair.
-It’s not just that the listener listens to the music, perhaps with a drink in their hand, no, there is also a festive dinner.
-There are only a few standing tickets available, the focus is on the two-course menu with music5.
+Steve Hackett has been playing acoustic concerts at Trading Boundaries for years during the pre-Christmas season or in the dark January on two consecutive days.
+Like all artists, he enjoys the warm, intimate atmosphere of the premises with their Indian flair.
+It’s not just that the inclined listener listens to the music with perhaps a drink in hand; no, there is festive dining as well.
+There are only a few standing tickets, with the focus being on the two-course menu with music offer.

 The Band:

-Steve (guitar, harmonica) is usually accompanied at his gigs by his brother John Hackett (flute), Roger King (keyboards), Rob Townsend (flute, saxophone) and Amanda Lehmann, who, at the latest since the release of her solo album, has contributed the opening programme or a show the day before (guitar, vocals).
-Nick Magnus (keyboards) has also been involved.6
+Steve (guitar, harmonica) is usually accompanied by his brother John Hackett (flute), Roger King (keyboards), Rob Townsend (flute, saxophone), and Amanda Lehmann, who has been contributing the opening act or a show the day before at least since the release of her solo album (guitar, vocals).
+Nick Magnus (keyboards) has also been part of the lineup.

 The Songs: